department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 <div class="va-introtext">

 You may be eligible for protected rates if you began receiving VA disability or death pension payments before December 31, 1978, and you haven't elected to change to the current, improved pension program.
-If you qualify for protected rates, it means you're able to continue receiving payments at the rates under the old program as well as a cost-of-living increase.
+This means you'll be able to continue receiving payments at the rates under the old program as well as a cost-of-living increase.

 </div>